 In an era in which formal education almost completely excluded women, Calkins found success in her academic career, even without formal credentials.
 She helped establish the first lab dedicated to the study of psychology at Wellesley, with a budget of only $200.
 She ultimately became a full professor at Wellesley College and was granted honorary degrees from Columbia University in 1909 and Smith College in 1910.
 Calkins became the first woman president of the American Psychological Association (APA) in 1905, and she was elected president of the American Philosophical Association in 1918.
 Politically, she supported the Consumer's League and the Civil Liberties Union.
 She died of cancer in 1930.

 Contribution to Psychology

-During her college experience, Calkins was fortunate enough to be assigned a research project that allowed her the chance to spend nearly two months studying dreams.
+During her college career, Calkins conducted a two-month intensive study on dreams.
 Using her own dreams and those of a colleague, Calkins recorded and analyzed over 350 dreams.
-Her findings were impressive enough be noticed by Sigmund Freud, and he even mentioned her work when he began his foray into his own research on dreams.
+Her findings were impressive enough to be noticed by Sigmund Freud, and he made reference to her work when he began his foray into dream analysis.

 Calkins also developed the paired-association technique for her doctoral dissertation.
 In this process, a series of numbers is paired with a series of colors, increasing the subject's ability to remember each.